saahil-mehta/urltopdf/README.md

-# GCP Knowledge Base PDF Generator
+# Webpage PDF Generator

 This repository provides a Python script to convert HTML URLs into PDF files.
-The script is particularly tailored to handle web pages from Google's Cloud Platform (GCP) documentation, ensuring that the content is rendered fully and in English.
+The script is particularly tailored to handle web pages from Google's Cloud Platform (webpage) documentation, ensuring that the content is rendered fully and in English.
 The PDFs are saved in a structured manner within a specified folder hierarchy.

 ## Features

 - Converts one or multiple HTML URLs to PDFs.
 - Generates comprehensible filenames from URLs.
 - Ensures the PDF content is in English.
-- Saves PDFs to specified subfolders within a `GCP-KnowledgeBase` directory.
+- Saves PDFs to specified subfolders within a `KnowledgeBase` directory.

 ## Prerequisites